Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Wireshark Doo Dooo Do Doo....md

 ### Retrieving the flag
 ![[PicoCTF Wireshark doo do dooo dooo...
 3.png]]

-Since I did not intuitively realise which cipher was used to encrypt the flag, I headed over to [this](https://www.dcode.fr/cipher-identifier) website to do the job for me.
+Since I did not intuitively realise which cipher was used to encrypt the flag, I used a [Cipher Identifier](https://www.dcode.fr/cipher-identifier) to do the job for me.

 ![[PicoCTF Wireshark doo dooo do doo...
 4.png]]